hayderali1/load-cell-sensor/README.md

-# Heatlamp systems and avian detterance : Thesis relared part 1:
+# Heatlamp systems and avian detterance (Thesis relared part 1).
 # 1-Load-cell-sensor
 This part is done using STM32 Microcontrollers with multiple actuators(heatlamp and a buzzer) and sensors like weight sensor (loadcell).the main object of this project is to melt down the accumulated snow on the glass of the camera box.the process is initiated through a tempreture and humidity sensor that sense the present of the rain